KnowOneActual/Gene_crop_images/readme.md

 ## Usage

+after installing the above in the terminal
 In the terminal navigate to the folder where your images are located.
 Easy tip: type cd then a space and drag and drop folder in terminal window.

+Then paste

 ```bash
 mkdir output
 ```
+that makes a folder where the processed images will stored

+then paste
 ```bash
 mogrify -format png *.png && mogrify -crop 1000x1000+1550+0 -path ./output *.png
 ```
+This is doing the work.
+The first part moke sure that all image are same format.
+And second part processes the cropping

 the syntax:
 In this case, the first two values after -crop (1000x1000) is the final size of the image you want to be cropped.
 The first value after the + (in this case, 1550) is the x offset.
 That is the number of pixels from left to where you want the crop to start.
 The second value ( in this case, +0) is the x offset.
 That is the number of pixels from the top of the image where you the crop to start.